The Importance of Acid-Alkaline Balance in the Body

 You’ve probably heard the term pH or something about acid and alkaline foods if you spend any time exploring nutritional information.
 It’s become a much more popular topic in the recent years, and for good reason.
 The acid-alkaline balance in the body is so important that it can literally have a life or death impact – not to get all serious, but keeping your pH in good shape is very important to your good health and especially to overcoming disease.

-Ok, here are the basics about pH.
+Ok, here’s the basics about pH.
 I call it pH 101 in my talks, but don’t fret, I’ll keep it simple.
 The term pH stands for ‘potential hydrogen’ and refers to the hydrogen ion concentration of a substance, and that determines how acid or alkaline that substance is.
 The pH scale ranges from 0 to 14 with 7 considered neutral.
 The lower the number, the stronger of an acid it is, and the higher the number makes it more alkaline.
 Here are some examples of acidic solutions: battery acid has a pH of 1.5 – pretty strong, phosphoric acid in pop is 2.5, apple cider vinegar is about 3-4, and coffee is 5.5.
 Water is considered neutral at 7, but most drinking water is usually slightly acidic, around 6.5 – 6.9.
 On the alkaline side is baking soda at 8.2, soap is about 10, bleach is 12 and Drano is 13 – very caustic.

 Just about everything in the physical world is affected or controlled by pH, and in the world of biology, it’s certainly very critical.
 In the human body there are many different, but closely maintained pH levels.
 For instance skin and the bowels are slightly acidic, while the mouth and the majority of the small intestine are alkaline.
-The most extreme is the stomach which should be very acidic, around 1 – 1.5, however, most peoples’ stomachs do not have enough acid, causing the number one symptom worldwide – heart burn.
+The most extreme is the stomach which should be very acidic, around 1 – 1.5, however most peoples’ stomachs have not enough acid, causing the number one symptom worldwide – heart burn.
 I know that may sound wrong, but see my article on the importance of stomach acid.

 The most critical pH is that of the blood which is strictly regulated at 7.35 – 7.45.
 If your blood pH goes outside of that range, disease will ensue and you will likely not be feeling well.
 If it’s chronically out of range, you are probably in the hospital and if it goes below 6.8 or above 7.8, you’re dead.
 So you can understand that things that influence the pH of your blood can either support your health or cause very serious problems.